 I specifically remember smiling ear-to-ear after I watched his video.
 He didn’t say anything groundbreaking, but it was an epiphany moment for me.

-I really looked up to Jordan, and still do to this day, because he seemed to have his shit together, had it all figured out.
+I really looked up to Jordan, and still do to this day, because he seemed to have his shit together.
 Yet, he sent me this humble message and it gave me true perspective.

-It showed me how similar I am to people I look up to, and how similar we are in our day-to-day lives — struggles, obstacles, confusion, self-doubt, etc.
+It showed me how similar I am to people I look up to, and how similar we are in our day-to-day lives — struggles, obstacles, confusion, self-doubt, where we left our keys, etc.